cozy/cozy-stack/docs/replication.md

 Replication
 =========

 Replication is the ability of a cozy-stack to copy / move all or a subset of its data to another support.
-It should cover 4 use cases
+It should cover 2 use cases

-- Moving : The one-time act of moving a cozy from one hosting provider to another.
-- Devices : The continuous act of syncing change to a subset of the cozy documents and files to and from an user cozy to the same user's Devices through cozy-desktop and cozy-mobile
+- Devices: The continuous act of syncing change to a subset of the cozy documents and files to and from an user cozy to the same user's Devices through cozy-desktop and cozy-mobile
-- Sharing : The continuous act of syncing change to a subset of the cozy documents and files to and from another user's cozy.
+- Sharing: The continuous act of syncing change to a subset of the cozy documents and files to and from another user's cozy.

-- Backup : The regular but not continuous act of syncing the cozy data to
+Replication will not be used for Moving, nor Backup.
+See associated docs in this folder.

 CouchDB replication is a well-understood, safe and stable algorithm ensuring replication between two couchdb databases.
-Rsync is a well-understood, safe and stable algorithm to synchronize files hierarchy between two hosts.

-**Moving** the cozy is similar to a one time **Backup**
+It is delta-based, and is stateful: we sync changes since a given checkpoint.

 # Files synchronization